adlnet/xAPI-Spec/xAPI.md

 An agent...

 * MUST be identified by one (1) of the four types of inverse functional identifiers (see
-<a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>).
+<a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>);
 * MUST NOT include more than one (1) inverse functional identifier;
 * SHOULD NOT use inverse functional identifiers that are also used for any Groups;
-* is an important concept in relation to OAuth, see the section on OAuth for details.
+* is an important concept in relation to OAuth (see the section on OAuth for details).

 The table below lists the properties of Agent objects, other than the inverse functional identifiers (see <a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>).

 <table border ="1">